nds-group/DeepMEND/README.md

 distance_matrix, prediction, mask = deepMEND.get_all(site_index)
 ```

-A full working example is provided in the `How_to.ipynb` python notebook.
+A fully working example is provided in the `How_to.ipynb` python notebook.